MSG Sphere Las Vegas: Interior, Opening Date, & More

 Exterior

-As part of the exterior design, there will be a 1,000-foot bridge for pedestrians that will connect guests to the Venetian Expo.
+As part of the exterior design, there is a 1,000-foot bridge for pedestrians that connects guests to the Venetian Expo.
 Future plans will also see a Las Vegas Monorail station outside specifically built for the MSG Sphere.

 Fun Fact: The 4th largest crawler crane in the world – the DEMAG CC-8800 – was used in the construction of the MSG Sphere Las Vegas and had to be assembled on-site due to its massive size.